In May 2013 Colorado enacted legislation to enable commercial PACE programs using funds from private lenders (S.B. 212).

 As of December 2015 the program authorized by the above legislation is now functioning as C-PACE (Colorado Commercial Property Assessed Clean Energy).

-Property-Assessed Clean Energy (PACE) financing effectively allows property owners to borrow money to pay for energy improvements.
-The amount borrowed is typically repaid via a special assessment on the property over a period of years.
+Property-Assessed Clean Energy (PACE) financing effectively allows property owners to secure the up-front costs of energy improvements.
+The amount borrowed is repaid via a special assessment on the property over a period of years.
 Colorado has authorized local governments to establish such programs, as described below.
-(Not all local governments in Colorado offer PACE financing; contact your local government to find out if it has established a PACE financing program.)

 Cities and counties wishing to provide PACE financing programs to their citizens may, by resolution, opt to join the statewide energy improvement district and tap the bond revenue raised by the improvement district.
 Both energy efficiency and renewable energy technologies are PACE-eligible and among the technologies from which a local government may choose include in its program.
 Boulder County was the first county in Colorado to implement a program using a PACE financing mechanism (see the Boulder County ClimateSmart Loan Program).